Retire by stateFigures verified May 31, 2026

 Wildfire risk shows up in the insurance line

-In higher-risk areas, homeowners insurance has become harder to place and more expensive, and some households use the state FAIR Plan as a backstop.
+In higher-risk areas, homeowners insurance has become harder to place and more expensive, and some owners use the state FAIR Plan as a backstop.
 Insurance availability belongs in the plan beside the home price.

 California Department of Insurance